Autobahn: Automorphism-based Graph Neural Nets: Molecular graphs on the Autobahn

 We then construct initial features for each neuron by embedding atom and bond identities as categorical variables.
 Embedded atom identities are then directly assigned to the corresponding points in each path or cycle.
 To assign the embedded bond identities, we arbitrarily assign each bond to the preceding node in the traversals mentioned above.
 Since we construct a neuron for both traversal directions, this procedure does not break permutation equivariance of the architecture.

-Following the initial featurization, we then construct layers using the four step procedure described in Section~\ref{sec: Autobahn}.
-A block diagram of each layer is depicted in Figure~{fig:block-diagram}, and a general illustration of the computation is depicted in Figure~\ref{fig:autobahn_layer}.
+Following the initial featurization, we then construct layers using the four step procedure described in Section~\ref{sec:autobahn}.
+The layer is illustrated in Figure~\ref{fig:block-diagram}.

-Full details of the model, including training hyper-parameters and architecture details, are available in the Appendix.
-The code is also freely available at \url{https://github.com/risilab/Autobahn}.
-We present empirical results from an implementation of our architecture on two subsets of the ZINC dataset using the data splits described in~\citep{fey2020hierarchical}, as well as three standardized tasks from Open Graph Benchmark.
-Baselines were taken from~\citep{fey2020hierarchical, brossard2020graph, beaini2020directional} and~\citep{bouritsas2020improving}.
-When two references contain results for the same architectures, we have given the better result of the two.
-Our automorphism-based neural network achieves state of the art results.
+Full details of the model, including training hyper-parameters and architecture details, are available in the Supplement; code is freely available at \url{https://github.com/risilab/Autobahn}.
+We present empirical results from an implementation of our architecture on two subsets of the ZINC dataset using the data splits from~\cite{fey2020hierarchical}, as well as three standardized tasks from Open Graph Benchmark.
+All datasets are released under the MIT license.
+Baselines were taken from~\cite{fey2020hierarchical, brossard2020graph, beaini2021directional, bouritsas2020improving}.
+Our automorphism-based neural network achieves results competitive with modern MPNNs.